-The serpentine belt is an important component used in vehicles.
-In vehicles, the AC compressor, power steering pump, alternator, and water pump all run through the serpentine belt when the engine is started.
+If the serpentine belt is faulty, you can see various types of symptoms.
+The serpentine belt is a vital component used in vehicles and runs the AC compressor, power steering pump, alternator, and water pump all while the engine is running.

-But often, as vehicles get older, sagging belts or belt wear are a normal process that can cause many vehicle parts to stop working.
-Sometimes, even a broken belt can cause the engine to overheat while the vehicle is running.
+But often, as vehicles get older, loosening or wearing of the serpentine belt is a common process that can cause many parts of the vehicle to stop working.
+Sometimes, a faulty serpentine belt can also cause the engine to overheat while the vehicle is moving and get damaged.

-That’s why there should be complete information about the serpentine belts used in vehicles.
-What is a serpentine belt?
-What are the symptoms of a bad or loose serpentine belt, and how much does it cost to replace a serpentine belt?
+Therefore, you should have complete information about the serpentine belt used in vehicles.
+Like, what is a serpentine belt?
+Symptoms of a bad or loose serpentine belt, and how much might a serpentine belt replacement cost?

 What is A Serpentine Belt?

 The drive belt is called a serpentine belt because of its winding path around various pulleys in the engine compartment.
-Serpentine belts are made of embedded cords and fibers.
-Which provides flexibility to the serpentine belt and makes it more durable.
+Serpentine belts are made of embedded cords and fibers, which provide flexibility and make them more durable.

 Symptoms of A Bad Serpentine Belt

 Symptoms of a bad serpentine belt are belt squeaking, engine overheating, air conditioning system failure, alternator failure, and failure of other belt-driven components.
-In many cases, the belt will show cracks.
+Additionally, cracks may appear in a faulty serpentine belt.

 1. Squealing or Chirping Noise